hana-4/acmw_ws/README.md

 #  Rock-Paper-Scissors with AI

 This project implements an interactive **Rock-Paper-Scissors** game using a **Convolutional Neural Network (CNN)** for hand gesture classification and **OpenCV** for real-time image capture.
-It was developed as part of a **computer vision workshop** to introduce participants to deep learning concepts and real-time image processing.
+It was developed as part of a **computer vision workshop** to introduce participants to deep learning concepts and real-time image processing.\n
 **Workshop Notebook:** [computer_vision_workshop.ipynb](computer_vision_workshop.ipynb)